-The creators of 7th Generation Labs are social artists, organizational and leadership development consultants, systems thinkers, educators, strategists, ethicists, technologists, visionaries, facilitators, personal coaches, leaders and learners.
-We are dedicated to igniting the ability of individuals, organizations and communities to know and offer their unique contributions for serving the common good.
+The co-creators of 7th Generation Labs play diverse roles in the world.
+We include community weavers, social artists, organizational and leadership development consultants, systems thinkers, educators, strategists, ethicists, technologists, visionaries, grassroots activists, facilitators, personal coaches, leaders, followers and learners.

-As Chief Synthesizer for 7th Generation Labs, she is joining with kindred spirits to create a treasure trove of ways to learn what matters.
+As Chief Synthesizer for 7th Generation Labs, I’m joining with kindred spirits to gather a treasure trove of ways to learn what matters.
+At this moment, what matters above all else is creating a future that works for all beings.

 Founding Partner and Chief Technical Officer – Omega Point International, Inc.